connorswitala/Computational-Fluid-Dynamics/README.md

 ## Perfect Gas Solver

 You can run the program solve_perf_gas with up to two extra inputs. './solve_perf_gas' will run the hard coded grid, boundary conditions, and inlet conditions that you set in ../perfgassolver/main.cpp.
-'./solve_perf_gas 400x200Ramp' will restart the file previously saved as '../plotfiles/PGI_400x200Ramp.dat'. #you do not need to type in the 'PGI_' or '.dat', as this is already added.
+'./solve_perf_gas 400x200Ramp' will restart the file previously saved as '../plotfiles/PGI_400x200Ramp.dat'.
+You do not need to type in the 'PGI_' or '.dat', as this is already added.
 (PGI stands for
 Perfect Gas Inviscid, its not set up for viscous yet).
 Finally, './solve_perf_gas 400x200Ramp 50' will restart the 400x200 Ramp solution wwhile printing updates every 50 time steps.
 As stated, all of these methods output a .dat file for plotting in Tecplot or Matlab.
 (Probably Paraview as well, but I haven't tried it.)